 You can take the Challenge by yourself, or together with friends and family.

-DDF Executive Director, Andy Mandell – Mr. Diabetes®, is an Active Lifestyle Presidential Champion Gold Award recipient.
+Defeat Diabetes Foundation Executive Director, Andy Mandell – Mr. Diabetes®, is an Active Lifestyle Presidential Champion Gold Award recipient.
 DDF Board Member and Type 2 diabetic, Bruce Share, is a Bronze Award recipient and working on his silver.

 The guidelines are simple.
 Sign Up Today!